-In addition to the Internship Application, prospective applicants need to submit:
+In addition to the internship application, prospective applicants need to submit:

-- two letters of recommendation; and,
+- One letter of recommendation; and,

-- A short writing sample (college research paper is acceptable).
+- A short writing sample (college research paper is acceptable)

 Frequently Asked Questions: